codesorter2015/crossbrowserext/README.md

     "persistent": false/true
 }`

+Background pages are long-running scripts that help you manage state and coordinate tasks across extension components

 # Content Script
 If you need access to the current page's DOM, then you have to use a content script.
 The code is run within the context of the current web page, which means that it will be executed with every refresh.
 To add such a script, use the following syntax.